genesiscommunitysuccess/docs/docs/04_web/06_testing/01_foundation-testing.md

 logic.test.ts
 ```

-If your test spans more than one file or is more of an end-to-end test, you may wish to add your test to your package's
+If your test spans more than one file or is more of an end-to-end test, you could wish to add your test to your package's
 `/test` directory instead.
 An example structure might be:

 ```